kingkongapeboy/Triclinic-Quantum-Cosmology/README.md

 Multipole Estimation: Decomposes the temperature fluctuations into spherical harmonics to compute the angular power spectrum coefficients, targeting large angular scales where l <= 10 to test lattice compliance.

+🌌 THEORETICAL FRAMEWORK: CLASSICAL LIMITS & THE COSMIC BOUNCE While this project utilizes a discrete 3D triclinic spacetime lattice simulated via tensor networks, its macro-evolutionary behavior maintains a strict correspondence with classical physics before resolving the high-energy limits where standard theory breaks down.

+1. Macro-Scale Evolution (The Newtonian Regime)
+During the cosmic contraction phase, the macroscopic behavior of the universe is governed by a pseudo-Newtonian gravitational limit.
+As the system contracts, the gravitational restoring force acting on the collective mass-energy scales inversely with the system radius (r):

+F = -G * (m1 * m2) / r²

+As r → 0, classical mechanics predicts a singularity where gravitational force and acceleration approach infinity (F → ∞), resulting in a terminal Big Crunch.

+2. Micro-Scale Correction (The Tensor Network Boundary) To prevent mathematical divergence, this simulation introduces a discrete triclinic spatial lattice at ultra-high densities.
+As the universe approaches near-Planck scales, the geometry introduces a non-linear quantum pressure that acts as a stiff mechanical spring:

+F_bounce = -k * x  (where x represents lattice compression)

+3. Evolutionary Phase Transition
+The simulation handles the boundary transition by passing the macro-scale acceleration vector into the tensor network once a critical density threshold is crossed:

+Classical Collapse (F ∝ 1/r²) ──> Lattice Compression ──> Quantum Bounce (F_bounce)

+By utilizing tensor networks to compute the compressed geometric potential, the model successfully smooths a classical gravitational singularity into a stable, cyclic cosmic expansion.

 ## 💻 ENVIRONMENT AND LOCAL INSTALLATION

 Follow these steps to set up the environment and run the computational models locally: